*Updated 2024

 Drones foment discord between nations

 Drone attacks executed without the knowledge or permission of the country in which they are conducted violate that country’s sovereignty.
 One Afghani journalist decried the unilateral nature of drone attacks in Afghanistan, saying they undermined and destabilized the unity government, which the US itself had fought hard to help the Afghanis create.
 Similarly, in 2013, Pakistan’s prime minister repeatedly called upon Barak Obama to cease drone strikes there, citing the need for collaboration on security matters.
 Just as the United States would not tolerate any country operating on its soil without permission, the US should not expect such actions will be tolerated by other nations.
 Plus, the 2018 assassination attempt of Venezuelan President Nicolas Maduro involving drones carrying explosives goes to show how drones, in unrestrained hands, can increase instead of decrease geopolitical instability.
-While some say that drones are aiding the Ukrainians against the Russians, others argue that they are actually enabling the war to carry on.

 The Bottom Line: Drones are highly effective and precise weapons that help to limit casualties and structural damage.
 However, to remain a tool for security rather than fear, the United States and nations with comparable drone programs must work quickly to define clear, universal standards governing their use, especially when almost any nation can get their hands on more affordable drones today.
 How do you feel about drone strikes?